freitasbruno/arcollab/README.md

 ## ARCOLLAB Logs

 This project is being developed on a Raspberry Pi 2, so I am including first the steps taken to setup the device, including the software intallation for the required packages.
+This is not meant to be a detailed tutorial, more like _logs_ for the various steps in setting up and configuring the development environment, and working with both Laravel and Neo4J on a project.

 ### Basic setup for your RaspberryPi